RekGRpth/mustach/README.md

 Alternatively, make and meson files are provided for building `mustach` and `libmustach.so` shared library.

-Since version 1.0.0, the makefile allows
+Since version 1.0, the makefile allows to compile and install different flavours.
+See below for details.

 ## Distributions offering mustach package